Large-Vocabulary Segmentation for Medical Images with Text Prompts: Method

-\subsubsection{Domain Knowledge}
+\subsection{Domain Knowledge}

-To acquire textual knowledge, we mainly exploit two sources of domain knowledge: the Unified Medical Language System (UMLS)\footnote{ \url{https://www.nlm.nih.gov/research/umls}}, a comprehensive medical knowledge graph consisting of concept definitions and their interrelations; search engines, which are prompted to organize knowledge into a graph of the same format, specifically refined for the human anatomy corpus.
+To acquire textual knowledge, we mainly exploit two sources of domain knowledge: the Unified Medical Language System (UMLS)~\cite{UMLS}, a comprehensive medical knowledge graph consisting of concept definitions and their interrelations; search engines, which are prompted to organize knowledge into a graph of the same format, specifically refined for the human anatomy corpus.
 Regarding visual knowledge, we have compiled 72 medical segmentation datasets, creating an atlas that covers over 497 anatomical structures of the human body.
-All sources of knowledge are systematically categorized, encompassing anatomies and concepts from all regions of the human body.
-Two examples of these sources are illustrated in Fig.~\ref{fig:knowledge_source_examples} (a) and (b).
+Examples from these sources are illustrated in Figure 10 (a) and (b).
+In the following, we detail each knowledge source in sequence.

-\textbf{UMLS.} Unified Medical Language System (UMLS)~\cite{UMLS} is a knowledge source of biomedical vocabulary developed by the US National Library of Medicine\footnote{ \url{https://www.nlm.nih.gov}}.
+Unified Medical Language System (UMLS)~\cite{UMLS} is a knowledge source of biomedical vocabulary developed by the US National Library of Medicine~\cite{nlm_nih}.
 It integrates a wide range of concepts from more than 60 families of biomedical vocabularies, each equipped with a Concept Unique Identifier (CUI) and definition.
 It also contains the relations among these concepts.
-Following~\cite{zhang2023knowledge}, we extract 229,435 biomedical terminologies and definitions, as well as 1,048,575 relationship triplets, composing a knowledge graph on these terminologies.
+Following~\cite{zhang2023knowledge}, we extract 229,435 biomedical terminologies and definitions, as well as 1,048,575 relationship triplets, composing a knowledge graph of these terminologies.